Saint George

 No hay anuncios

-But, apart from the readings done for pleasure, there are also the obligatory ones.
-And some of them don't seem to attract students as much.
-“I understand that it is very important that we read them, but many times they are not interesting enough for all students, which means we don't give them the importance they deserve.
-You don't have to read boring and classic books to learn something,” says Vinyet.
+But, apart from readings done for pleasure, there are also the obligatory ones.
+And there are some that don't seem to attract students as much.
+“I understand that it is very important that we read them, but many times they are not interesting enough for all students, which makes us not give them the importance they should.
+We don't have to read boring and classic books to learn something”, states Vinyet.

 Marta Moreno Puertas is an editorial communicator and prescriber of children's and young adult literature on social media (@letrasavoces).
 In her opinion, what works best for children and young people is to experience reading as their own space and not as an obligation.
-“When there is someone, be it a teacher or a librarian, who truly accompanies and recommends with criteria and passion, it really shows,” she says.
-For this Sant Jordi, she recommends not looking for the perfect book but one that can connect with the recipient.
-She indicates that thinking less about what one should read and more about what can bring joy, laughter, or emotion is more interesting; especially at these ages, when the most important thing is to generate a bond with reading.
+“When there is someone, be it a teacher or a librarian, who truly accompanies and recommends with criteria and passion, it is very noticeable”, she says.
+For this Sant Jordi, she recommends not looking for the perfect book but rather one that can connect with the recipient.
+She indicates that thinking less about what one has to read and more about what can bring enjoyment, laughter, or emotion is more interesting; especially at these ages, when the most important thing is to generate a bond with reading.

 Cargando